+Healthcare providers change and save lives every day — but unfortunately, receiving payment for the medical care you provide isn’t always easy.
 Is your practice struggling with weak medical billing collection processes?
-Although medical practices are rarely thought of like a business such as retail shops or restaurants, revenue is necessary to keep your practice running.
-If you need to improve your medical billing collection process or you’re looking for opportunities to improve your revenue cycle, here are five best practices you should try.
+Although medical practices are rarely thought of as businesses, revenue is necessary to keep your practice running.
+If you need to improve your medical billing and collections process or you’re looking for opportunities to improve your revenue cycle, here are several best practices you should consider.

 Get Better Data on Your Medical Billing Practices

 If your practice is losing money or not growing as you expect it to, then you need access to better data.
 Most medical billing systems will allow you to run reports (and if yours doesn’t, you need an upgrade).
-You want data that helps you identify: what gaps are in your collections process, what your patient’s financial responsibility is vs what their insurance policies cover, and being aware of common billing data culprits like:
+You want data that helps you identify: gaps in your collections process, what your patient’s financial responsibility is vs. what their insurance policies cover, and red flags like:

-Treating patients only to find out their health insurance isn’t valid.
+Treating a high volume of patients only to find out their health insurance isn’t valid.

 Difficulty getting patients to pay bills promptly or understand the billing process.